 This 1,500 square-foot gallery is proudly named after photographer Yousuf Karsh and painter Henri Masson in honour of their contributions to Canadian art.
-Exhibitions are selected annually by a peer assessment committee.
+Exhibitions on display are selected once every two years by an independent, professional peer-assessment committee.

 Exhibitions at Karsh-Masson Gallery and City Hall Art Gallery feature the work of professional artists working in all media and include solo, group and curated exhibitions, exhibitions from the diplomatic sector, and circulating exhibitions from other institutions.
 Both galleries present a combined total of approximately 10 exhibitions annually, each of which lasts approximately eight weeks.
 Annual programming consists of artist talks and tours and an exhibition featuring the City of Ottawa Art Collection.
 An exhibition related to the Karsh Award is presented every two years at Karsh-Masson Gallery and the next one will occur in 2022.